Healthcare in India

-India has a multi-payer universal health care model that is paid for by a combination of public and government regulated (through the Insurance Regulatory and Development Authority) private health insurances along with the element of almost entirely tax-funded public hospitals.
+Healthcare in India follows a multi-payer universal health care model, and is paid for by a combination of public and government regulated private health insurances.
+Public hospitals are almost entirely tax-funded.
 The public hospital system is essentially free for all Indian residents except for small, often symbolic co-payments for some services.

 The 2022-23 Economic Survey highlighted that the Central and State Governments' budgeted expenditure on the health sector reached 2.1% of GDP in FY23 and 2.2% in FY22, against 1.6% in FY21.
 India ranks 78th and has one of the lowest healthcare spending as a percent of GDP.
 It ranks 77th on the list of countries by total health expenditure per capita.

 National Health Policy

 The National Health Policy was endorsed by the Parliament of India in 1983 and updated in 2002, and then again updated in 2017.
 The recent four main updates in 2017 mention the need to focus on the growing burden of non-communicable diseases, the emergence of the robust healthcare industry, growing incidences of unsustainable expenditure due to healthcare costs, and rising economic growth enabling enhanced fiscal capacity.
 Furthermore, in the long-term, the policy aims to set up India's goal to reform its current system to achieve universal health care.

 In practice however, the private healthcare sector is responsible for the majority of healthcare in India, and a lot of healthcare expenses are paid directly out of pocket by patients and their families, rather than through health insurance due to incomplete coverage.

 Government health policy has thus far largely encouraged private-sector expansion in conjunction with well-designed but limited public health programmes.